WhazzItToYa/Streamerbot-SendInputToWindow/README.md

 ### Doesn't Work With All Apps

 Some apps are not compatible with the generic technique that this extension uses to send input (SendMessage).
+You can check the [compatibility issue](https://github.com/WhazzItToYa/Streamerbot-SendInputToWindow/issues/6) to see what apps are known to work or not work.
+If you try out a new app with this, feel free to add to that issue with the results.

 ### Anitcheat